alan-turing-institute/fridge/docs/docs/develop/target.md

 ## Service Changes

-You may also need to deploy extra services, or you may want to avoid replaces services which are already deployed.
+You may also need to deploy extra services, or you may want to avoid replacing services which are already deployed.
 This may be most convenient to do in `infra/fridge/__main__.py`.

 For example, the Hubble interface for Cilium is not provisioned automatically on AKS, so it is deployed here,